An apparatus for measuring or determining the proportion of nitrogen; a nitrometer.

 An aneroid barometer with diagrams and directions for detecting the existence of a storm at a distance of several hundred miles.

-1. A barometer constructed so that it automatically describes the variations in atmospheric pressures: Since barographs produce descriptions of atmospheric pressures, they may be used to record elevation changes during aircraft flights.
+A barometer that is constructed so that it automatically describes the variations in atmospheric pressures: Since barographs produce descriptions of atmospheric pressures, they may be used to record elevation changes during aircraft flights.

 In medicine, a device for measuring the weight and length of infants.

 1. An instrument for measuring atmospheric pressure; used in determining height above sea level and predicting changes in the weather.

 2. Anything that reflects or indicates change; such as, breadlines are a barometer of unemployment.

 The science that deals with the use of the barometer and making barometric observations.